epfl-ada/ada-2023-project-theredpandada5/README.md

 **Step 4: Plot analysis preprocessing - Binary search on romantic movies with GPT-3.5:**

 Elements from movie plots are extracted by asking the GPT-3.5 API binary questions about the movie tropes in our dataset.
 GPT-3.5 then must output 0 for False, 1 for True and 2 for unknown.
-The questions must allow for no interpretation, else the results might vary according to previously asked questions.
+We obtain around 6000 movies that we can analyze, using the binary answers.

 #### Visualization and Analysis: